phatcharaphon/pet-house/README.md

-# Pet House (Demo) with NextJS -> pet rental platform using NextJS which is server-sided render react component
+# Pet House (Demo) with NextJS -> pet rental platform using NextJS which is server-sided render React component
 ## Add your firebase app credential to src/lib/firebaseConfig.js to initialized firebase app
+`run npm install`
+then
+`npm run dev`
-## run npm install then npm run dev to start application
+to start an application

 # Project tree
 ```